Q_l-cohomology projective planes and singular Enriques surfaces in characteristic two: Introduction

 We can also treat the other main class of Enriques surfaces in characteristic two, the so-called classical Enriques surfaces whose Picard scheme equals $\Z/2\Z$.
 Here we derive the following existence result:

-\begin{Theorem} There are 37 configurations $R$ of smooth rational curves of rank $9$ realized on classical Enriques surfaces in characteristic two.
-More precisely, every rank $9$ root type $R$ embedding into the even hyperbolic unimodular lattice $U+E_8$ of rank 10 is realized except possibly for $R=4A_2+A_1$. \end{Theorem}
+\begin{Theorem} There are exactly 37 configurations $R$ of smooth rational curves of rank $9$ realized on classical Enriques surfaces in characteristic two.
+More precisely, every rank $9$ root type $R$ embedding into the even hyperbolic unimodular lattice $U+E_8$ of rank 10 is realized except for $R=4A_2+A_1$. \end{Theorem}

 All the root types in question can be found in the first column of Table \ref{T1}.
-Theorem \ref{thm2} largely builds on deep work of Dolgachev--Liedtke (unpublished as of yet) and Katsura--Kond\=o--Martin \cite{KKM} which provide a plentitude of constructions and examples of classical Enriques surfaces with presribed configurations of smooth rational curves.
+Theorem \ref{thm2} largely builds on deep work of Dolgachev--Liedtke (unpublished as of yet) and Katsura--Kond\=o--Martin \cite{KKM} which provide a plentitude of constructions and examples of classical Enriques surfaces with prescribed configurations of smooth rational curves.
 At present our methods do not yield enough information to fully classify the moduli of the classical Enriques surfaces from Theorem \ref{thm2} (whose dimensions do in fact vary, largely due to the presence of quasi-elliptic fibrations); neither do they apply directly to the remaining class of supersingular Enriques surfaces (compare Remark \ref{rem:ss}).
+Yet we can rule out the root type $R=4A_2+A_1$ and thus prove the following general result: